 To survive late-night phone calls and texts from the bride, diplomatically answering questions about dress choices from the bridesmaids, and keeping the mothers of the bride and groom at ease, it’s important for the maid of honor to regularly schedule time away from the overflowing to-do lists, wedding planning and bride consultations.

 Survival Tip No. 2: Be the Referee of the Party

-Open communication is key to any strong friendship, but especially when you are the maid of honor in your friend’s wedding.
-In Keaveney’s experience, the maid of honor can’t be afraid to tell the bride what is working and what isn’t.
-It also is important to keep all of the bridesmaids on the same page by reaching out to them on a consistent basis so that everyone stays in the loop.
+Open communication is key to any strong friendship, but especially when you are the maid of honour in your friend’s wedding.
+The maid of honour can’t be afraid to tell the bride what is working and what isn’t.
+It is also important to keep all of the bridesmaids on the same page by reaching out to them on a regular basis so that everyone stays in the loop.

 Survival Tip No. 3: Keep It Fun

 Brides and maids of honor both agree that it’s important to keep the atmosphere of the pre-wedding festivities as fun as possible.
 Why not mix a fun girls’ night out dancing with relaxing next-day bridal party massages that everyone can enjoy.
 Find ways to keep everybody included, remembering that not everybody in the party will have met each other/be the closest friends.
 So get those ice breakers out of the way nice and early so everyone can enjoy the rest of the evening together as a well bonded group.
 See our blogpost about fun party games for some inspo.